 - VMware Server

-4) Explain what is hypervisor?
+4) Explain what is hypervisor

-5) Explain what is VMware DRS?
+5) Explain VMware DRS?

-VMware DRS stands for Distributed Resource Scheduler; it dynamically balances resources across various host under cluster or resource pool.
+VMware DRS stands for Distributed Resource Scheduler; it dynamically balances resources across various host under a cluster or resource pool.
 It enables users to determine the rules and policies which decide how virtual machines deploy resources, and these resources should be prioritized to multiple virtual machines.

 6) Explain VMware Fault Tolerance?

-7) Mention what is FT logging traffic?
+7) What is FT logging traffic?

-FT logging is one of the options in VMKernel port setting which is more or less same as enabling vmotion option in the vmkernel port.
+FT logging is one of the options in VMKernel port setting which is more or less the same as enabling vmotion option in the vmkernel port.

 Different components used in VMware infrastructure includes